Packages and Binaries:

 --xclient-optional-strict

-require a successful XCLIENT transaction to take place in order to
+quire a successful XCLIENT transaction to take place in order to pro-

-proceed (that is, XCLIENT needs to be advertised, all the user-
+ceed (that is, XCLIENT needs to be advertised, all the user-requested

-requested attributes need to have been advertised, and the server
+attributes need to have been advertised, and the server needs to have

-needs to have accepted Swaks' XCLIENT request).
-These options
+accepted Swaks' XCLIENT request).
+These options change that behavior.

-change that behavior. "--xclient-optional" tells Swaks to proceed
+"--xclient-optional" tells Swaks to proceed unconditionally past the

 will fail if XCLIENT was attempted but did not succeed.
 (Arg-None)